The ultimate guide to Star Wars: Galaxy’s Edge at Disney’s Hollywood Studios in Orlando (updated for 2025)

 Milk Stand

-This outdoor stand near Oga’s Cantina is the spot to find the blue and green milk you’ve seen all over Instagram.
-These Batuuan beverages are more like fruit smoothies than milk, and grown-ups can order the blue milk with rum or green milk with tequila.
+This outdoor stand near First Order Cargo is the spot to find the Blue and Green Milks you’ve seen all over Instagram.
+These Batuuan beverages are more like fruit smoothies than milk.
+Even better, grown-ups can order Blue Milk with rum or Green Milk with tequila.
+I suggest trying both milks to see which one you like best.

 THEME PARK MAGIC: The Ultimate Guide to The Wizarding World of Harry Potter at Universal Orlando